-Instead, the pain centres of the brain were activated.
+Instead, the pain centers of the brain were activated.
 Literally the part of the brain that deals with physical or emotional trauma… Things like stubbing your toe (physical trauma) or losing a loved one (emotional trauma).

 Why reward and pain?
 There is no “purchase” section to the brain.
 Essentially we evolved to survive, not buy stuff – especially not online.
 To get by in a modern world the brain hacks itself every day to get things done.
-It uses processes and systems that were never intended to be utilised for these things.
+It uses processes and systems that were never intended to be utilized for these things.